mortezakowkabi/jcb-persian-documentation/english/Adding-Site-Views-to-a-Component.md

 Site Views in JCB define what users see on the front end of your Joomla component.

+## Site View fundamentals

+**Site Views** are the public-facing view of your Joomla component—JCB generates the Joomla-native model, view, and controller files for you while you decide how information appears.
+Each view combines:

+- A **Main Dynamic Get** that determines how data loads (single record or lists).
+- Any number of **Custom Dynamic Gets** to provide supplemental datasets.
+- Integrated **Templates** and **Layouts** so you can organise markup and reuse presentation logic.
+- Optional **Custom Code placeholders** where you can inject reusable frontend logic from snippets or repositories.
+- Optional **JavaScript and CSS libraries** to enhance interaction or styling.

+Because every part is modular, you can reset a Site View to the maintained baseline whenever a repository updates, or fork it into your own repository when you need long-term customisation.

 ---

 ## [00:00:00](https://www.youtube.com/watch?v=zZ_HJeYL8ps&t=00h00m00s) - Accessing Component Settings